icopy-site/awesome/docs/awesome/awesome-storybook.md

 - [Practical Guide to Storybook-Driven Development](https://dzone.com/articles/practical-guide-to-storybook-driven-development) - A tutorial on how to use the Storybook tool as a means of templating and driving forward your development efforts.
 - [Adding Storybook Style Guide to a Create React App](https://www.youtube.com/watch?v=va-JzrmaiUM) - A tutorial on how to add Storybook in an application generated with Create React App.
 - [Build your components with Storybook](https://www.youtube.com/watch?v=_jttw14T52o) - A tutorial on how to create your components and exposing them in a Storybook.
+- [Storybook React with Full Dark Mode Integration](https://davidyeiser.com/tutorials/storybook-react-with-dark-mode) - A tutorial on how to integrate Storybook’s dark mode toggle with your React components.

 ## Presentations